carbonplan/sai-downscaling/docs/reference/cli.md

 ---

-## `saidownscale resolve-branch` — Print the Branch a Config Resolves To
+## `saidownscale resolve-branch`: print the branch a config resolves to

-Print the icechunk branch a config set writes to, and nothing else, so a caller can pass it on as `--branch`.
+Print the icechunk branch a config set writes to, and nothing else.
+The bare value is what makes it useful in a shell substitution, where a caller passes it straight on as `--branch`.

 ```bash
 uv run saidownscale resolve-branch --config-path configs/qa/cesm2-waccm6/
 ```

 `PipelineOptions.branch` defaults to the installed package version, so the value depends on which interpreter asks.
-That is harmless while one process both writes and reads.
-It stops being harmless once they are split: the deploy workflow runs the pipeline from the runner and `validate-output` inside a container whose package version was baked at image build time.
-Resolving the branch once on the runner and passing it explicitly leaves a single derivation instead of two that merely tend to agree.
+That is harmless while one process both writes and reads, and it stops being harmless once they are split: our deploy workflow runs the pipeline from the runner and `validate-output` inside a container whose package version was baked at image build time.
+Resolving the branch once on the runner and passing it explicitly leaves a single derivation instead of 2 that merely tend to agree.

 **Options**

 - `--config-path`, `-c` TEXT: path to a YAML config or a directory of configs (required)

-## `saidownscale status` — Check Cache Status
+## `saidownscale status`: check cache status

-Check which artifacts are cached and view pipeline progress.
+Check which artifacts are already cached and how far a set of configs has progressed.
+Run it before a large submission to see what the orchestrator will skip.

 ```bash
 uv run saidownscale status --config-path PATH [--verbose]